solar3s/goregen/README.md

 for reloading configuration.

 ```
-Resistor = 10                   # The value of the resistor you're using in Ohms
+Resistor = "10.2"               # The value of the resistor you're using in Ohms
+# Device = "/dev/myRegenBox"    # By default goregen will try to detect your regenbox, no need to specify this (advanced use)

 [User]
   BetaId = ""                   # Beta ID as provided with your Regenbox